RISE: Leveraging Retrieval Techniques for Summarization Evaluation: Results

 Table \ref{tab:eval_results} show the results of our work with past approaches: ROUGE \cite{lin-2004-rouge}, \textsc{chrF} \cite{popovic-2015-chrf}, SMS \cite{clark-etal-2019-sentence}, BARTScore \cite{yuan-2021-bartscore}, SMART \cite{amplayo-2022-smart}, BLEURT \cite{sellam-etal-2020-bleurt}, BERTScore \cite{zhang-2020-bertscore}, $Q^{2}$ \cite{honovich-etal-2021-q2}, T5-ANLI \cite{honovich-etal-2022-true-evaluating}, and PRISM \cite{thompson-post-2020-automatic}.
 The scores shown for these past models are those reported by the recently-published SMART paper, in which we use the same methodology for evaluation.
 We have grouped the approaches depending on whether they are reference-dependent or reference-free metrics, i.e., if they need a reference in order to be able to evaluate a score for a generated summary.

 We show results from three of our RISE variants -- those trained on CNN/DM , Multi-News, and SamSUM.
 We show those trained with a mixture of lexical negatives composed of 5 negatives with swapped entities and 5 negatives with randomly dropped words.
+This configuration was shown to show strong performance and able to transfer well across datasets, as explained later in Section \ref{sec:ablations}.
+These models are all Large-size.

 As can be seen, all three variants show high correlation scores, particularly for consistency, fluency and relevance.
-As expected, finetuning on in-domain data, in this case on CNN/DM, showing the strongest results.
+As expected, finetuning on in-domain data, in this case on CNN/DM, showed the strongest results.
 Notably, comparing with other models that fine-tuned on CNN/DM, e.g., BARTScore-CNN, RISE achieves an absolute improvement of +16.7 points on the average metrics.

 Additionally, we can see that RISE also performs well when finetuned on other, out-of-domain data, showing how well the model transfers to new summarization datasets.
 While Multi-news is a bit similar to CNN/DM, in that both are in the domain of news articles, SamSUM is a dialogue summarization corpus and RISE stills transfer well when tested again the CNN/DM-based SummEval dataset.